 I'm pregnant and have always been a cat lover.
 But I've heard that cats can cause problems for a fetus.
 Is it safe to have a cat during pregnancy, or do I have to get rid of my beloved pet?

 You can keep, and continue to cuddle with, your friendly feline — just don't change your cat's litter box.
-An infection called toxoplasmosis can be spread through soiled litter boxes and can cause serious problems in a fetus, including miscarriage, seizures, and severe eye and brain damage.
+An infection called toxoplasmosis can be spread through soiled litter boxes and can cause miscarriage and serious problems in a fetus, including seizures and severe eye and brain damage.
 A pregnant woman who becomes infected often has no symptoms but can still pass the infection on to her developing baby.